Legal Insights / Fees / Parenting Agreements: time, responsibilities & child support

 It can take years to reach an agreement relating to all issues arising from the breakdown of a marriage or marriage-like relationship, particularly the longer the relationship lasted.
 It may be helpful to narrow the issues and reach an agreement specific to parenting time, parental responsibilities and child support.
 These agreements may also apply where a couple never lived together at all but share a child.

 Notably, in order to obtain a divorce in British Columbia, the court needs to be satisfied that adequate arrangements are in place regarding any children of the marriage.
 This typically means there must be a written agreement or court order in place relating to parenting time and child support.
-These parenting agreements are be able to be filed in court.
+These parenting agreements are able to be filed in court.

 Parenting Time